dturanski/data-microservices/README.md

 ```
 #### Examine the contents of `foo.txt` and `other.txt`

-## Exercise 7 - Launch A Task From A Stream
+## Exercise 7 - Build Microservices needed to launch a Task From a Stream

 #### Pull Starting Code From Github